turbosquid/gloon/README.md

 ### Adding records via a hostfile

 Use the `--hostfile` flag to have gloon read and monitor a hostfile  to add and remove A records.
 The hostfile format is the same as `/etc/hosts`, but supports wildcards and double wildcards. gloon will attempt to use native filesystem notifications to check for changes to the hostfile, or you can set a polling interval with `--reload-interval`.
 Gloon will add new entries where found, and remove entries no longer in the hostfile.
+An example file `hosts.txt` is included in the project root.

 ## DNS Forwarding